neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ### Which important problem will we solve today?

-Many developer tools don't have a graphical User Interface, but are nevertheless incredibly useful.
+- Many developer tools don't have a graphical User Interface, but are nevertheless incredibly useful.
-We want to learn how to interact with these tools through the CLI to get access to them and use them to write amazing code.
+- We want to learn how to interact with these tools through the CLI to get access to them and use them to write amazing code.

 ### Why is the content of todays block so important for the students?

-Being able to navigate in the Shell and interact with programs via CLI is an essencial skill for every developer and required for any job in the field.
+- Being able to navigate in the Shell and interact with programs via CLI is an essencial skill for every developer and required for any job in the field.
+- It's the first step to feel like a hacker

 ### Raise a question to be answered by the end of the block!

-What is the shell / the terminal and why is it useful?
+- What is the shell / the terminal and why is it useful?

 ---

 ## Activate prior knowledge of students
+(It is an option to start the session with these questions and follow up with the motivation of the student: <br>
+e.g. you open the terminal, start sharing you screen and ask the students if they know/have ever used this (the terminal).
+This is to start with a little bit more interactivity, in case the students are still shy to speak)

 ### Which prior knowledge will be used for this session?